20056371HsuShunLae/CA1_Automated-Container-deployment-and-Administration-in-the-cloud/README.md

 #### Building the Docker Image

-The Docker image is built using the `docker build` command.
+The pipeline uses Docker Buildx, an advanced builder for Docker images that supports multi-platform builds, caching, and improved performance over the traditional `docker build` command.

-Configured Dockerfile in the target EC2 instance will be built.
+A pre-configured Dockerfile is used to build the image.

+The pipeline logs into Docker Hub, a cloud-based container registry.

+The built image is then pushed to Docker Hub.

+Configured Dockerfile will be built into the Docker Hub after logging in to the docker hub which is a cloud-based container registry.

-The built image is saved in the working directory of the target EC2 instance.
+The built image is then saved in that docker hub by pushing it to that.

 #### Deploying the Docker Image

 The pipeline establishes an SSH connection to the EC2 instance using the pre-configured SSH credentials.

-Before Deployment starts, it first removes any docker image which is same as the one about to deploy.
+Before deploying, it first removes any existing Docker containers with the same name to avoid conflicts.

-The deployment step runs `docker run `commands to start the container on the EC2 instance.
+The deployment step runs `docker run` commands to start the container on the EC2 instance.

 ## Architecture Diagram